neo451/lit.nvim/README.md

 **(experimental)** Neovim package manager, minimal, literal

-pre-alpha software, be careful but have fun.
+alpha software, be careful but have fun.

 ## Ways of using